A guest post by Jonny Scaramanga, who blogs at Leaving Fundamentalism.

 What can students get paddled for?
 That’s for the school to decide, although past ACE manuals have included suggestions.
-One of the schools that has posted a non-exhaustive list is Cornerstone Academy, Amarillo.
+One of the schools that has posted a non-exhaustive list is Cornerstone Academy, Amarillo (link no longer active).
 The punishment can be awarded for such obscenities as (this is just a selection):

 - Disobedience to school authorities and school policy

 - Lying in any manner (word or deed)

 - Griping and complaining or chronic bad attitude after being cautioned